facebook/prop-types/README.md

 ## Migrating from React.PropTypes

-Read this post to migrate to prop-types: [Migrate to prop-types](https://facebook.github.io/react/blog/2017/04/07/react-v15.5.0.html#migrating-from-react.proptypes)
+Check out [Migrating from React.PropTypes](https://facebook.github.io/react/blog/2017/04/07/react-v15.5.0.html#migrating-from-react.proptypes) for details on how to migrate to `prop-types` from `React.PropTypes`